chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 #### Convolutions

-Conv layers consist of spatial filters that are convolved along the spatial dimensions and summed up along the depth dimension of the input volume.
-In general one starts with a large filter size (e.g. 11x11) and a low depth (e.g. 32) and reduces the filter size (e.g. to 3x3) while increasing the depth (e.g. to 256) throughout the network.
+A Conv layer consists of spatial filters that are convolved along the spatial dimensions and summed up along the depth dimension of the input volume.
+In general one starts with a large filter size (e.g. 11x11) and a low depth (e.g. 32) and reduces the spatial filter dimensions (e.g. to 3x3) while increasing the depth (e.g. to 256) throughout the network.
 Due to weight sharing, they are much more efficient than fully-connected layers.
+A Conv layer has $$w \cdot h \cdot d \cdot n_f$$ number of parameters without bias ($$w$$ .. width of the filter, $$h$$ .. height of the filter, $$d$$ .. depth of the filter, $$n_f$$ number of filters) that need to be learned during training.

 #### Pooling

-Conv layers are often followed by a Pool layers in order to reduce the spatial dimension of the volume for the next filters - this is the equivalent of a subsampling operation.
-In the end, all activations of the image are joined using multiple (usually 2) *fully-connected* (FC) layers.
-The FC layers have the highest number of parameters in the model (almost 90%); most computing time is spent in the early Conv layers.
+Conv layers are often followed by a Pool layer in order to reduce the spatial dimension of the volume for the next filter - this is the equivalent of a subsampling operation.
+The pooling operation itself has no learnable parameters.

 Most of the time, $$max$$ pooling layers are used in DL models due to the easier gradient computation.
 During BP, the gradient only flows in the direction of the single max activation which can be computed very efficiently.
 A few other architectures use $$avg$$ pooling, mostly at the end of a network or before the fully connected layers and without a noticeable increase in performance.

 #### Normalization

 In modern (post-sigmoid) DNNs, *Normalization* is necessary for stable gradients throughout the network.
 Due to the unbounded behavior of the ReLU activations ($$y = max(0, x)$$), filter responses have to be normalized.
 Usually this is done per batch using [batch normalization](#Ioffe15) or locally using a Local Response Normalization layer.

+#### Fully Connected Layer

+The FC layer works exactly as described in the previous section - it connects every output from the previous layer with a neuron.
+Usually, the FC layer is used at the end to combine all spatially distributed activations of the previous layers.
+The FC layers have the highest number of parameters ($$in \cdot n_n$$, where $$in$$ is the number of outputs of the previous layer and $$n_n$$ is the number of neurons) in the model (almost 90%); most computing time is spent in the early Conv layers.

 ### Final Output Layer